 - Place space heaters out of high-traffic areas and on a level, hard, non-flammable floor surface; NOT on carpets, furniture, or countertops.

-- Again, keep space heaters at least 3 feet away from blankets, clothing, paper and other flammables.
+- Keep space heaters at least 3 feet away from blankets, clothing, paper and other flammables including your carpet.

 - Do not attempt to warm your entire home using space heaters.
 Space heaters are useful in small areas, such as a study or living room.
 However, if you need to keep large areas warm, your home heating system will do the job more efficiently.